mbrandonw/mbrandonw.github.io/_drafts/proof-in-functions.markdown

 }
 ```

-This type corresponds the negation of the proposition represented by `A`.
+This type corresponds to the negation of the proposition represented by `A`.

 Other parts of De Morgan’s law include \\(\lor\\) and \\(\land\\).
 We already have a type for the \\(\lor\\) disjunction: `Or<A, B>`.
 For the \\(\land\\) conjunction we have tuples `(A, B)`, but to be more explicit we will create a new type for this: